William de Botreaux, 1st Baron Botreaux: Career

 He was born on 1 September 1337 at Botelet near Herodsfoot, three miles northeast of Lanreath, Cornwall.
 Botelet is 20 miles south of the family's ancient seat of Boscastle on the north Cornish coast.
 He received livery of his lands on 27 September 1359.
 In 1359, he took part in the expedition to Saxony and in 1380, he was in the expedition to support Portugal against Spain.

-Created Baron by writ
+Created baron by writ

 During the reign of King Edward III he was first summoned to parliament by writ addressed to Willelmo de Botreaux on 24 February 1367/8.
 He thus became the 1st Baron Botreaux.
 He was likewise summoned on several further occasions the last of which was 12 September 1390.

-Armorials

-The armorials of de Botreaux are: Argent, a griffin segreant gules armed azure.